VA2QED/frame-of-references/notes/position-and-orientation.md

 > After the first problem is resolved, introduce the second one.

-**Now that they [use the observers' names here] have come to an agreement with the direction, they begun thinking about a new question.**
+**Now that they have come to an agreement with the direction, they begun thinking about a new question.**

 **Where is the object?**